-As we know that surrogacy isn’t controlled or regulated by law in Cyprus, one can easily pursue surrogacy in Cyprus without being concerned about their sexual orientation.
-Yet, when it comes to Surrogacy for HIV in Cyprus, there are few rules and regulations that have been laid down by the health department of the country.
+As we know, surrogacy isn’t controlled or regulated by law in Cyprus, so one can easily pursue surrogacy in Cyprus without being concerned about their sexual orientation.
+Yet, when it comes to Surrogacy for HIV Cyprus, there are few rules and regulations that have been laid down by the health department of the country.

 Being an intended parent, you must know that HIV is no longer incurable or untreatable.
 As a result of recent medical developments, people with HIV can expect to live as long as those without the disease.
 Surrogacy for HIV in Cyprus is also a fantastic option for all HIV-infected people, regardless of their sexual orientation, to claim the long-awaited satisfaction of having their own kid.